 This purposeful act forces you to take responsibility and shape your life personally rather than being a passive participant in your own life.

 Recognise your positive experiences and use them to enhance your self-esteem; whilst at the same time notice the positive aspects of life and other people.
 This positive learning will give you a feeling of control in your life.
-Whilst enabling you to take more responsibility for your credibility and value, achieving a better understanding of yourself.
+Whilst enabling you to take more responsibility for your credibility and value, in addition achieving a better understanding of yourself.

-The participants in the study seemed to recognise their abilities and talents finding solutions to their problems.
+Further, the participants in the study seemed to recognise their abilities and talents finding solutions to their problems.
 Alongside a desire to improve their skills and abilities.